Haruomi Hosono: Biography

 2019 marked Hosono's 50th anniversary in the music industry.
 On March 6, he released Hochono House, a mostly electronic remake of his solo debut Hosono House that reversed the track listing.
 That spring, he performed his first solo shows in the U.S. This run included two sold-out shows at the Gramercy Theatre in New York City and a concert at the Mayan Theater in Los Angeles.
 The second New York show saw an appearance by current NYC resident Akiko Yano, who collaborated with Hosono in Tin Pan Alley, as a live support member of YMO, and as a solo artist; she sang Hosono's "Ai Ai Gasa", which she covered on her 1977 album Iroha Ni Konpeitou.
 In LA, Canadian indie rock musician Mac DeMarco—whose vocal admiration of Hosono has spread to a portion of his own fanbase—appeared during the show to perform "Honey Moon" as a duet with Hosono; Light in the Attic had recently released a cover of the song on a 7" single record, backed with the original version.

 In the autumn of 2019, an exhibition on Hosono's career—"Hosono Sightseeing"—was on display in Tokyo Sky View at the Roppongi Hills Mori Tower; along with other memorabilia, this featured many of the instruments associated with Hosono, such as the Roland TR-808, E-mu Emulator, and Prophet-5.
 A documentary film, No Smoking, was also released, including footage from the U.S. and UK shows; appearances include Sakamoto, Takahashi, Demarco, longtime friend Van Dyke Parks, and protégé Gen Hoshino.
+In July 2025, Haruomi Hosono performed his first UK show in seven years at London’s Southbank Centre.
+The concert received heightened attention following praise from One Direction founding member Harry Styles, who explained that his 2022 album, Harry’s House, was “named after Haruomi Hosono, who released an album in the ’70s called Hosono’s House.”